 Magdalena McGuire, selected for the annual Big Issue Fiction Edition

-To book your manuscript assessment, please visit our shop.
+To view prices and book your manuscript assessment, please visit our shop.

 If your work does not fall within these price categories, we are happy to negotiate an appropriate fee on the assessment – please contact: [email protected] to arrange.